tmds/Tmds.DBus/README.md

 The preferred type to represent an ARRAY is `T[]`.
 A DICTIONARY can be represented as `IDictionary<TKey, TValue>` but also as `KeyValuePair<TKey, TValue>[]`.
 The latter can be used to avoid the overhead of adding the elements to a dictionary class.

 When an `object` is serialized as a VARIANT, it's underlying type is determined as follows.
 If the instance type exactly matches one of the types in the above table, that is type used.
 In case the instance implements `IEnumerable<KeyValuePair<,>` it is serialized as a DICTIONARY.
-In case it implements the more generic `IEnumerable<T>` it is serialized as an ARRAY.
+In case it implements the more generic `IEnumerable<>` it is serialized as an ARRAY.
 If non of the previous match, the object is serialized as a STRUCT.

 When an VARIANT is deserialized as an `object` the matching .NET type is used.
 ARRAY types are deserialized as `T[]`.
 DICTIONARY types are deserialized as `IDictionary<TKey,TValue>`.
 STRUCTS are deserialized as `DBusStruct`.